 Onçafari Jaguar Project

 The Onçafari Jaguar Project is one of the first of its kind in Latin America.
-It's a non-profit organisation set up ten years ago by Mario, a former professional racing driver who fell in love with African safaris as a young child.
-The aim is to promote conservation through tourism, rewilding and research to generate far-reaching associated benefits for the Pantanal.
+It’s a non-profit organisation set up over a decade ago by Mario, a former professional racing driver who fell in love with African safaris as a young child.
+The aim is to promote nature conservation through tourism, rewilding and research to generate far-reaching associated benefits for Brazil’s Pantanal.

 Papagaio